·10 min read

 6. Track Your Flatline

 Use your Celibacy Tracker app to continue tracking your streak through the flatline.
-Seeing the day counter continue to climb โ even on your worst days โ provides powerful motivation.
+Seeing the day counter continue to climb, even on your worst days, provides powerful motivation.
 Journal entries from the flatline become your most valuable records: they prove to your future self that you survived the hardest part.

 What Comes After the Flatline

-- "Like a switch flipped"
+• "Like a switch flipped overnight"

-- "Waking up from a long sleep"
+• "Waking up from a long sleep"

-- "Colors are brighter, music sounds better"
+• "Colors are brighter, music sounds better, food tastes like food again"

-- "Energy I haven't felt since I was a teenager"
+• "Energy I haven't felt since I was a teenager"

 You're Not Alone

-Track your journey through every stage with the Celibacy Tracker app โ free on iOS and Android.
+Track your journey through every stage with the Celibacy Tracker app.
+Free on iOS and Android.